-A Caisson foundation is a type of deep foundation that is the most widely used and suitable for bridge structures across the drainage.
+A Caisson Foundation is a deep foundation that is the most widely used and suitable for bridge structures across the drainage.
 Here are the types of caisson foundations described used most widely for bridges.

 There are three broad categories of the caisson foundations as per their function, viz.